 What Are the Types of Liquidity in Forex?

 Liquidity in the forex market has various forms, which are utilized explicitly in Smart Money and ICT trading strategies.
-The main types of liquidity in forex:
+Types of liquidity in the Forex market:

 - Buy-Side Liquidity